National Anthem (Lana Del Rey song): Critical reception

+Initial critical reception to the song (like its parent album) was mixed, but retrospectively has been acclaimed as amongst the best of Del Rey's storied catalogue.

 Vocally, NME observed that Del Rey sings like a "perfect mannequin" on "National Anthem", criticizing the track for baldly revisiting the beat-driven chorus of "Born to Die".
 Further, NME praised certain elements of the track, saying: "As she sings of a relationship of a well-heeled man and a blank canvas woman, she invokes not only the dreamland of the monied classes (The Hamptons) and their could-be motto 'Money is the anthem of success' but also invokes the spectre of Vietnam with a reference to 'The Queen Of Saigon'."
 Digital Spy called the running theme of Born to Die, "demonic Stepford moll", which "National Anthem" fit into.
 The track was praised for having a: "laconic, anaesthetised vocal that conjures up images of her swigging from a bottle of Hendricks.
 There's a deep sadness underneath the sweeping string section and gangster hip-hop beats, but it's the chorus's fleeting glimpse of euphoria that'll keep you coming back."

 On the Fourth of July, the song gains more attention due to its name being reminiscent of the American National Anthem.
-On 4 July 2017, the song received 58x times the daily average number of views.
+On July 4, 2017, the song received 58x times the daily average number of views.